SrabanaBaidya/Healthcare-SQL-Challenges-/README.md

-# Healthcare SQL Challenges 🏥
+# Healthcare SQL Challenge 🏥

 Welcome to my SQL project where I tackled several healthcare-related challenges using a structured dataset involving patients, diagnoses, symptoms, and visits.
 The project was inspired by SQL challenges from **Matthew Steel** and **Datacoach**, designed to improve SQL proficiency in real-world scenarios.